A nocturnal primate found in Southeast Asia, the slow loris is one of the only venomous mammals on Earth — and they're on the brink of extinction.

 Slow lorises have dexterous hands and opposable thumbs, and the arboreal animals spend almost all their time hanging around in trees.
 In fact, they can hang still there for hours.
 They have extravascular bundles in their extremities — called retia mirabilia — which allow for greater circulation.
 In short, their arms and legs don't fall asleep.

-When not hanging or slowly crawling from branch to branch, lorises sleep in the daytime rolled up snug in a ball.
+When not hanging or slowly crawling from branch to branch, slow lorises sleep in the daytime rolled up snug in a ball.

-Of course, trees are where the food is; fruits and gums make up for close to 70 percent of their diet.
+Of course, trees are where the food is; fruits and gums make up close to 70 percent of their diet.
 Insects and other small prey make up for the rest.
 Oddly, they do not eat any leaves, but will occasionally lick them for their moisture.

-Defenses, Mating, And History
+Defenses, Mating, And History Of Slow Lorises

 The slow loris' intricate defense system is four-fold.
 They employ crypsis, which is the ability to avoid being detected by other animals and predators.
 Ways to do this are by camouflage or mimicry — such as hanging very still off a tree limb — and by being most active at night.